FBA SKU Profitability in NetSuite: How to Track True Margins

 Frequently Asked Questions (FAQ)

-Can NetSuite calculate Amazon profitability natively?
+Can NetSuite calculate FBA SKU profitability natively?

 FIFO (First-In, First-Out) ensures that your profit calculations reflect the actual cost of the inventory you just sold.
 If your supplier raised prices or your inbound freight costs increased, FIFO captures this immediately, providing a more accurate margin than “Average Cost” which can lag behind reality.